restic/restic/doc/075_scripting.rst

 stats
 -----

-The snapshots command returns a single JSON object.
+The stats command returns a single JSON object.

 +------------------------------+-----------------------------------------------------+
 | ``total_size``               | Repository size in bytes                            |